Bob Todd

-Brian Todd (15 December 1922 – 21 October 1992), known professionally as Bob Todd, was an English comedy actor, mostly known for appearing as a straight man in the sketch shows of Benny Hill and Spike Milligan.
+Brian Geoffrey Todd (15 December 1922 – 21 October 1992), known professionally as Bob Todd, was an English comedy actor, mostly known for appearing as a straight man in the sketch shows of Benny Hill and Spike Milligan.
 For many years, he lived in Tunbridge Wells, Kent.

 Life and career

 Todd was born in Faversham, Kent.
 One of the great stooges of television comedy, Todd was best known for his lugubrious expression and talent for slapstick, and was known to fellow comedians by the nickname 'Silly Todd'.

 Before working in television, Todd trained to be a dentist.
 The outbreak of the Second World War saw him enlist in the Royal Air Force, where he became a navigator stationed at RAF North Killingholme, Lincolnshire.
 He had ambitions of becoming a farmer—making money from cattle breeding, whilst working as a manager at London Airport.
 The farming business, once begun, failed and almost made him bankrupt.
 Meeting scriptwriters Ray Galton and Alan Simpson in a pub, he bluffed them into believing that he was in fact an actor and ended up with the part of a policeman in the Sid James comedy series Citizen James.
 He appeared as several characters in Milligan and John Antrobus' stage play The Bed-Sitting Room, which opened at the Mermaid Theatre on 31 January 1963.

 He subsequently stooged in The Dick Emery Show and The Mike and Bernie Winters Show amongst others, before joining The Benny Hill Show in 1968.
 He stayed with the programme, on and off, until Thames Television ended the show twenty-one years later.
 Todd was a regular on the 1971 The Marty Feldman Comedy Machine, appearing in 13 of the 14 episodes.
 In 1973, he appeared as Bill Thompson, the referee at a regimental boxing tournament in Adolf Hitler: My Part in His Downfall.